 How often should you sort your emails?
 When is the right time to do it?

 One of the biggest mistakes beginners make is sorting their emails every time they get an alert.
-Instead of boosting productivity, you take it away from you.
-The study by the American Psychological Association has shown that multitasking like this can cost us 40% of our productivity.
+Instead of boosting productivity, you can ruin your productivity with this method, as it interrupts your workflow.

 Instead, dedicate a few minutes every two to three hours.
 This should be enough to follow through with the five-step approach to cleaning your inbox that we mentioned above.

-Automating will help you spend less time on archiving, forwarding, and answering your emails.
+Automating will help you spend less time archiving, forwarding, and answering your emails.
 Thus, it will take you less time to achieve inbox zero.

+There are, however, quite a few things to keep in mind to make your emails look professional.
 First of all, you need to pay attention to the subject line and the body of your email.